args10/newzr/README.md

 * Live Server Plugin: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

 ## Installation
 In principle you can use node or http to serve this app.
 However, there is a simpler way to run this app.
 The app does not have a "backend" yet and all of the code (including fetching data from newsapi) is written as the part of the UI.
-For the sake of simplicity just do the following to run the app and see the results in you browser:
+For the sake of simplicity, follow below steps and directly see the results in you browser:

 * 1. Open the project in Visual Studio Code.
-* 2. Run the application by clicking on the "Go Live" button.
+* 2. Run the application by clicking on the "Go Live" button (see Live Server Plugin)

 ![live server button](/images/vscode-live-server.jpg)